syncfusion-content/flutter-docs/Flutter/cartesian-charts/series-customization.md

 [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart-class.html) also provides dynamic animation support for the series.

-If you wish to perform initial rendering animation again in the existing series, this method should be called.
+If you wish to perform the initial rendering animation again in the existing series, this method should be called.
 On calling this method, this particular series will be animated again based on the  [`animationDuration`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeries/animationDuration.html) property's value in the series.
-If this property's value is 0, then the animation will not performed.
+If this property's value is 0, then the animation will not be performed.

 {% highlight dart %}